Gisch23/GoovieTV/README.md

   your old DVD collection, and save them to your PC.
 GoovieTV will allow you to easily sort huge amounts of Movie and Series collections, and creating your own unique TV Channels with them!
-Create a Channel for Action Movies, Cartoons, Documentations, Christmas time, western, and whatever you can imagine.
+Create a Channel for Action Movies, Cartoons, Documentations, Christmas time, western, and whatever you can imagine!

   Here is an easy Youtube Tutorial!